Sand Lake National Wildlife Refuge: Flora and fauna

 Large concentrations of more than 260 bird species, 40 mammals and a variety of other species live in the refuge.
 WildBird Magazine called Sand Lake one of North America's top 15 sites for bird watching.
 Mallard ducks, wood ducks and Canada geese are frequently seen, as are Western grebes, white pelicans and snow geese.
 The largest nesting colony of Franklin's gulls in the world is also found in Sand Lake.
 The Sand Lake National Wildlife Refuge had been designated as a Globally Important Bird Area by the American Bird Conservancy, one of 500 such sites in the US and approximately 3,500 worldwide.
 It is one of two such sites in South Dakota, with the other being the Fort Pierre National Grassland.

 The main waterway in the refuge is the James River, which feeds Sand Lake and Mud Lake.
 The lakes were created by the Civilian Conservation Corps during the New Deal Era, as they built dams on local rivers.
+The refuge and the James River were considered infested with Zebra mussels as 2023.